Choosing those you trust to make decisions about your care

 Selecting your medical champion

-If you are ever unable to make your own medical decisions, your doctor will need a champion to speak for you.
+If you are ever unable to make your own medical decisions, your doctor will need a champion, or healthcare agent, to speak for you.
 Ideally this should be someone who knows you well and understands your health goals.
 In addition, this person should:

 - Know about your health condition, symptoms and medical history